htetaungkhant/cda_website/llm-instruction.md

 -   Write clean, maintainable, and well-documented code.
 -   Collaborate with the design team to ensure the technical feasibility of UI/UX designs.
 -   Conduct code reviews and provide constructive feedback to other developers.
+-   Always check and make sure to understand the existing codebase, folder structure, file structure, and code writing style before updating or adding new code to ensure consistency and maintainability.

 ## Technical Guidelines